 How to Get Compensation for a Cruise Ship Injury

 If you would like to seek compensation for an injury that occurred on a cruise ship, you will have to take legal action to prove that negligence was the cause of the incident.
-You will need to make the case that someone, or the cruise line itself, is at fault for your injury.
+You must make the case that someone or the cruise line is at fault for your injury.
 Often, cruise lines make their customers sign paperwork that may seem to absolve the company of any wrongdoing should a passenger injure themselves, especially on excursions.
-An experienced personal injury lawyer will know how to examine these documents for flaws that allow the company to be held at fault for their negligence.
+An experienced personal injury lawyer will know how to examine these documents for flaws that allow the company to be liable for their negligence.

 How a Lawyer Could Help

-If you were injured aboard a cruise ship and want to pursue compensation, you should have the best, most experienced attorneys on your side to prove the validity of your case.
-Cruise lines are large, well-funded businesses who know that their experience comes with risks, so they will have very skilled attorneys on their side who will search for any angle to prove that the cruise was not responsible for your injury.
+If you were injured aboard a cruise ship and want to pursue compensation, you should have the best, most experienced attorneys to prove your case’s validity.
+Cruise lines are large, well-funded businesses that know that their experience comes with risks, so they will have very skilled attorneys who will search for any angle to prove that the cruise was not responsible for your injury.

-When pursuing a personal injury case against a large company such as a cruise line, you want an attorney who has years of experience with this specific type of law.
-Louis Vucci has been practicing law and representing those who need help since he graduated law school in 1997, and is a member of the Bar Association in several different states.
+When pursuing a personal injury case against a large company such as a cruise line, you want an attorney with years of experience with this specific type of law.
+Louis Vucci has been practicing law and representing those who need help since he graduated from law school in 1997.
+He is a member of the Bar Association in several states.

-Attorney Vucci has had many successes regarding personal injury incidents aboard cruise ships, including helping a passenger with a broken ankle settle for $100,000, and a passenger with a traumatic brain injury settle for over $400,000.
-He is passionate about helping people through some of the most challenging times in their lives, which is why his firm works on a contingency basis.
-This means Louis A. Vucci, P.A. will not get paid unless clients win their cases and are awarded compensation for their injuries.
+Attorney Louis Vucci has had many successes regarding personal injury incidents aboard cruise ships.
+These include helping a passenger with a broken ankle settle for $100,000 and a passenger with a traumatic brain injury settle for over $400,000.
+He is passionate about helping people through some of the most challenging times.
+That’s why is why his firm works on a contingency basis.
+This means Louis A. Vucci P.A. will not get paid unless clients win their cases and are awarded compensation for their injuries.

-If you were injured aboard a cruise ship or on an excursion and believe that the crew of the cruise was negligent, and therefore responsible for your injury, you may be eligible for compensation for your medical bills, pain and suffering, and more.
-For a free consultation with Louis Vucci, the talented attorney of Louis A. Vucci, P.A., contact us at (786) 375-0344 or use the live chat feature on our website.
+Call us if you were injured aboard a cruise ship or on an excursion and believe the cruise crew was negligent and responsible for your injury.
+You may be eligible for compensation for your medical bills, pain and suffering, and more.
+For a free consultation with Louis A. Vucci P.A., contact us at (786) 375-0344 or use the live chat feature on our website.